TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * Bases these solutions on a few half-muttered sentences from one customer that started: "We want a..."?
 * Ties themselves up in knots, but keeps going anyway because they don't want to admit they were wrong and throw their valueless work away?

 You've got a hero programmer on your hands.
 I.e. someone who makes a load of trouble for themselves (and everyone else), but then swoops in to "rescue" the situation, often at 2am in response to some crisis or other.
 The propensity to rise up on command whatever the hour to stamp out fires means that the CEO loves this dude (it's nearly always a dude).
 They know how to fix *everything* (because they broke it all in the first place).
-They know where all the bodies are buried (because they buried them).
+They know where all the bodies are buried (because they did all the bad murders in the first place).

 There's another form of the species - heroic designers.
 These are people who dive straight into user journeys, colour theory, mood-boards, grids, typeface choices etc - also without *really* finding out what the problems they're solving are - because (just like coding) "design is special and you need to be talented to do it" .
-In design terms, they [live in the second diamond](https://www.designcouncil.org.uk/our-resources/the-double-diamond/).
+In design terms, they [live entirely in the second diamond](https://www.designcouncil.org.uk/our-resources/the-double-diamond/).

 I'm **not** saying that complex, technical endeavours don't benefit from knowledge and talent.
 I **am** saying that all the talent in the world won't help if you don't attempt to understand the problems you're trying to solve.
 Indeed - amazing skill and talent makes things worse if you deploy it too early as it: